Ocracoke celebrates all year long with fun, family-friendly events.

 British Cemetery Ceremony

-In early May, the British Cemetery Ceremony commemorates the sinking of the H.M.T.
+The British Cemetery ceremony and reception on Friday, May 13 at 11:00am commemorates the sinking of the H.M.T.
 Bedfordshire off the coast in 1942.
 Four sailors from the Bedfordshire are buried on Ocracoke, in a small plot of land that is “forever England.”
 Representatives from the U. S. Coast Guard, U. S. Navy, British Royal Navy, and Canadian Royal Navy, as well as Ocracoke high school students, participate in the annual ceremony, which includes a reading of the crew list, the playing of bagpipes, and a 21-gun salute.
 The event is open to all who wish to pay their respects, and brings family members and World War II historians from all over the world to honor these gravesites.
+This will be the 74th commemoration of four British World War II soldiers buried in the small plot of British land along British Cemetery Road.

 For a good time, you can’t beat the Firemen’s Ball on Memorial Day weekend.
 A huge pig-pickin’ BBQ starts the event off right, with good food and drink for everyone.
 The silent auction allows people to win great prizes in a dignified manner, while the live auction encourages good-natured and exuberant bidding wars, all to support Ocracoke’s wonderful Volunteer Fire Department.
 The dancing goes late into the evening with three bands cranking out rock ‘n’ roll all night long.
 No fools, no fun!